polyipseity/information/special/academia/HKUST/COMP 2711H/problems.md

 Prove that {{any two consecutive elements of the Fibonacci sequence are relatively prime.
 The Fibonacci sequence is defined recursively as $F_0 = 0, F_1 = 1, F_n = F_{n - 2} + F_{n - 1}$}}.

 - strategy ::: Since the Fibonacci sequence is recursively defined, it is likely best to use induction.
-But proving the induction can use contradiction.
+Contradiction can be used to prove the conditions for induction.

 1. base case ::: $F_0 = 0, F_1 = 1, F_2 = 0 + 1 = 1, F_3 = 1 + 1 = 2, F_4 = 1 + 2 = 3$. $F_0$ and $F_1$, $F_1$ and $F_2$, and $F_2$ and $F_3$ are co-prime (in a weird way) because their common divisor only contains $1$. $F_3$ and $F_4$ are co-prime in a much more normal way, and we will start our induction here.
 2. induction ::: Assume $F_n \ge 2$ and $F_{n + 1} \ge 2$ are co-prime.
 Consider $F_{n + 2} = F_n + F_{n + 1}$.
 If $F_{n + 1}$ is not co-prime with $F_{n + 2}$ then there is a common factor $a \ge 2$ that $a \mid F_{n + 1}, F_{n + 2}$.
 Then we can re-express $F_{n + 1} = ab, F_{n + 2} = ac$, where $b, c \in \mathbb N_0$, and $b < c$ because $F_{n + 1} < F_{n + 2}$.
 Now consider $F_n$: $$\begin{aligned} F_n + F_{n + 1} & = F_{n + 2} \\ F_n & = F_{n + 2} - F_{n + 1} \\ & = ac - ab \\ & = a(c - b) \end{aligned}$$.
 Since $a \ge 2$ and $c - b > 0$, that means $a \mid F_n$ also.
 But this would mean $F_n$ and $F_{n + 1}$ have a common divisor of $a \ge 2$ and thus are not co-prime.
 This creates a contradiction, and thus $F_{n + 1}$ and $F_{n + 2}$ must be co-prime if $F_n$ and $F_{n + 1}$ are co-prime.
 By induction, consecutive elements of the Fibonacci sequence are relatively prime.